 Suzuki Program

-Suzuki students attend 14 lessons in the fall and spring semesters and six in the summer.
-The teacher will work with your child on listening skills, posture, rhythm, and tone, while you watch and take notes.
-You may want to use a practice planner (PDF) to keep track of assignments.
+Suzuki students attend 14 individual lessons in the fall and 14 individual lessons in the spring semesters and 6 in the summer.
+The teacher will work with you and your child on listening skills, balanced posture, rhythm, tone, and much more.
+Be sure to capture the lesson through a practice planner and notebook and video recordings.
+This will be invaluable for home practice!

-At these lessons, parents and students enjoy interacting while working on repertoire, technique, reading, theory, music history and ensemble skills.
-Group lessons take place in the fall and spring semesters.
-There are seven group lessons for violin, cello and guitar.
+During Group Lessons, parents and students enjoy interacting while working on common repertoire, technique, reading, theory, music history and ensemble skills.
+A total of 14 group lessons (seven per semester) take place in the fall and spring semesters.
+Once your child is practicing independently and in the upper two groups, parental attendance is not required.

-Groups meet Thursdays.
-Every student attends a group class between 5 p.m. and 7:30 p.m.
+Groups meet on Thursdays.
+Every student attends a group lesson between 5 p.m. and 7:30 p.m.

 Teachers